STQA-Project/MoboKart/README.md

     your frontend will start on port 3000

-for startign the backend :
+for starting the backend :
     go in terminal type :
     1. cd backend
     2. npm start